Table of Contents Show

 Envisioned by its first owner as a cultural and literary bastion, the Blue Bar has drawn a lot of distinguished guests since it first opened in 1902.
 Among them have been Dorothy Parker, Simone de Beauvoir, and Maya Angelou.
 The New Yorker was first born here and the bar still provides guests with a free copy to this day.

 Located uptown in Morningside Heights.
-This laid-back café has been popular with students and writers from the nearby Columbia University since it opened in the 60’s. it hasn’t changed much over the years.
-It’s cash-only, there’s no Wi-Fi or electrical outlets for laptops and it still serves old-fashioned pastries and coffee.
+This laid-back café has been popular with students and writers from the nearby Columbia University since it opened in the ’60s. it hasn’t changed much over the years.
+It’s cash-only, has no Wi-Fi or electrical outlets for laptops and it still serves old-fashioned pastries and coffee.

 Poetry lovers won’t want to miss this one.
 Located on the Lower East Side, this is where open-mike poetry meets contemporary culture.
 If there’s a competition on be sure to get there early as the line can get pretty long inside its warm and jubilant with lots of cheap beer bottles to be had.